FAForever/wiki-pages/Beginner-1v1-Guide.md

 ## Spending Resources{.tabset}

 ### Introduction
 One of the most important parts of FAF is spending your resources, and in 1v1 it's exemplified in it's importance.
+In ladder it's very important you spend your resources effectively, and within your current rating bracket, that would be spending the resources within a semi-reasonable method.

 ### Mass

 ### Energy

 ### Build Power
+Build Power (otherwise known as BP) is one of the three essential resources of FAF.
 ___
 ## Basic Strategy
 ## Early Game{.tabset}